sean-attewell/Sprint-Challenge-Node-Express/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [X] Mention two parts of Express that you learned about this week.

+Building RESTful APIs with routing.
+Serving static content, like html files.

-- [ ] Describe Middleware?
+- [X] Describe Middleware?

+Functions that get the request and response objects and can operate on them and either return the response or call the next middleware in the pipeline.
+Examples are logging or security.
+Middleware can change the request or response, but doesn’t have to.

-- [ ] Describe a Resource?
+- [X] Describe a Resource?

+This could be anything the client might need to perform CRUD operations on, with each resource usually being accessed via a unique URL.
+Resources can have multiple representations.

-- [ ] What can the API return to help clients know if a request was successful?
+- [X] What can the API return to help clients know if a request was successful?

+A status code reflective of the outcome, along with perhaps an object containing a message. e.g. res.status(404).json({ message: "My message”});

-- [ ] How can we partition our application into sub-applications?
+- [X] How can we partition our application into sub-applications?

+Express Routers are a way to split an application into sub-applications to make it more modular and easier to maintain and reason about.
+An Express Router behaves like a mini Express application.
+It can have its own Routing and Middleware, but it needs to exist inside of an Express application.

 ## Project Setup